|From the Well4Life Blog|

 “Donors’ families look beyond their own grief to save someone else’s life,” he added.
 “This quilt is a lasting tribute to the impact these individuals have made on our lives, and shares the stories of these heroes.”

 The “Threads of Love” quilt hangs outside of the Intensive Care Unit, and is the second created in collaboration with Gift of Life.
 In 2009, a quilt was dedicated and hung at AtlantiCare’s Atlantic City Campus.

-AtlantiCare is an integrated system of services designed to help people achieve optimal health.
+AtlantiCare, a member of Geisinger Health System, is an integrated system of services designed to help people achieve optimal health.
 It includes AtlantiCare Regional Medical Center, AtlantiCare Health Engagement, the AtlantiCare Foundation, and AtlantiCare Health Services.
-Its more than 5,461 employees and 600 physicians serve the community in more than 60 locations.
+Its more than 5,400 employees and more than 700 physicians serve the community in nearly 70 locations.
 A 2009 Malcolm Baldrige Award winner, AtlantiCare was also included in Modern Healthcare’s Best Places to Work in Healthcare in 2010.
-ARMC became the 105th hospital in the nation to attain status as a Magnet™ designated hospital in March of 2004 and was redesignated a Magnet™ hospital in 2008.
-ARMC Mainland Campus Intensive Care Unit received a silver Beacon Award in 2013, signifying commitment to continuous learning and effective systems to achieve optimal patient care.
+ARMC became the 105th hospital in the nation to attain status as a Magnet™ designated hospital in March of 2004 and was redesignated a Magnet™ hospital in 2008 and 2013.